The sad history of the first Asian Indians in America

 The first ‘East Indians’ arrived in American in early 17th century.
 A historical study by Martha W. McCartney confirms the presence of ‘East Indians’ in America as early as 1624.
-But how and why they came to America is not a pretty story; it is nothing to write home about.
+But how and why they came to America is not a pretty tale or a proud story- nothing to write home about!

 Most of the Indians came to America via England as servants or helpers of Englishmen.
 They traveled in British trading ships, arriving in the newly established British Colony in America.
 Some Indians also came to America – ‘the new world’ as they called it – as lascars or helpers aboard the trading ships of the British East India Company from the Indian ports directly.

 Once in America, the Indian migrants were no longer simple helpers or workers, but more like slaves.
 Yes, it is true; the social status of earlier East Indians who settled in America was that of slaves and servants.
 Their rights were very limited; they did not have the freedom to leave their masters – the ‘owners’.
 Their names were often changed to the English names and surnames of their masters or ‘owners’.